 Goodwill Industries of the Southern Piedmont began providing services to people in this region in 1965.
 The Southern Piedmont territory includes 13 counties in North Carolina and five counties in South Carolina.
 Locally, Goodwill has a retail store or provides services in eight of these 18 counties: Mecklenburg, Cabarrus, Cleveland, Gaston, Lancaster, Lincoln, Union and York Counties.

 Although Goodwill has grown in the past 100 years, we cannot rest while so many people still need our services.
 The demand for Goodwill’s employment and training services continues to increase as a result of the changing economy.
 This increasing demand magnifies Goodwill’s need for donations.
-Last year, Goodwill received more than 897,000 donations of clothing, household items and furniture totaling more than 55 million pounds from the Southern Piedmont region of North and South Carolina.
+Last year, Goodwill received nearly 1,000,000 donations of clothing, household items and furniture from the Southern Piedmont region of North and South Carolina.